bosbec/mobileresponseDocs/dialogs/welcomeToAdmin.md

-Welcome to the administrative interface for your Bosbec-account.
-From here you are able to manage your groups, execute workflows, overview statistics and much, much more.

-Welcome to experience the power of Bosbec.
+Since this is your first visit we just wanted to show you a few things.
+Please follow the next few steps to see key areas of the interface and what you need to do to get started.